Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Empirical Applications

 The outcome variable is individual earnings, measured by the sum of earnings in the 30-month period following the offer.
-The observed covariates include a set of dummies for races, for high-school graduates, and for marriage, for whether the applicant worked at least 12 weeks in the 12 months preceding random assignment, and also 5 age-group dummies (22-24, 25-29, 30-35, 36-44, and 45-54), among others.
-Descriptive statistics can be found in Table 1 of \cite{abadie2002instrumental}.
-For simplicity, we group all applicants into 3 age categories (22-29, 30-35, and 36 and above), and pool all non-White applicants as minority applicants.
+The observed covariates include a set of dummies for race, high-school graduate, and marriage, whether the applicant worked at least 12 weeks in the 12 months preceding random assignment, and also five age-group dummies (22-24, 25-29, 30-35, 36-44, and 45-54), among others.
+Descriptive statistics can be found in Table \ref{table:jtpa}.
+For simplicity, we group all applicants into three age categories (22-29, 30-35, and 36 and above), and pool all non-White applicants as minority applicants.

-To implement the test, we use the second order Gaussian kernel with several bandwidth choices for robustness check.
+To implement the test, given $X_i=x$, we use the second-order Epanechnikov kernel and set the smoothing parameter to $2.34 \times \text{std}(\widehat{W}_{i:X_i=x}) \times n^{-1/4.5}$ when we estimate ${\kappa}(x,w)$.
 For the critical value, we use $10,000$ multiplier bootstrap samples and search for the suprema by using $5,000$ grid points.
-We select the smoothing parameter by $1.06 \cdot \text{Std}(\hat{W}) \cdot n^{-1/4}$.
-The $p$-value of our test is $0.1204$.
-Therefore, the null hypothesis (i.e. no unobserved heterogenous treatment effects) cannot be rejected at the $10\%$ significance level.
-Our results are robust to the size of bootstrap samples, the number of grid points, and the choice of bandwidth.
+The $p$-value of our test is $0.5732$.
+Therefore, the null hypothesis (i.e., no unobserved heterogenous treatment effects) cannot be rejected at the $10\%$ significance level.
+Our results are robust to the size of bootstrap samples, the number of grid points, and the choices of bandwidth.
+Note that our results are consistent with \cite{abadie2002instrumental}, who estimate quantile treatment effects under a linear specification.
+In particular, one cannot reject the null hypothesis that quantile treatment effects are invariant across different quantile levels.\footnote{ We obtain a pointwise 95\% confidence interval for each of the quantile treatment effects from Table III of \cite{abadie2002instrumental} and find that these confidence intervals overlap.
+We can conclude no evidence against homogeneous treatment effects because a joint confidence band is, in general, wider than a pointwise confidence band. }